 Here, we can see that the publisher wants to convince users of its added value.
 They consider themselves as ”America’s most trusted newspaper” and hope that a reader considers them as experts of political analysis.

-Part 2 - How to design a well-suited and attractive paywall
+Part 2 - How to design an attractive paywall

 A unique paywall to every publisher.